DTOcean/dtocean-database/README.md

 ## Installation

-A "zip" file containing the database backup, installation instructions and an example, can be found on the [Releases]( https://github.com/DTOcean/dtocean-database/releases) page of this repository.
+A "zip" file containing the database backup and installation instructions, can be found on the [Releases]( https://github.com/DTOcean/dtocean-database/releases) page of this repository.

 The database schema is stored in the repository as [schema.sql](